-Shelli has taught various subjects and grade levels, and the majority of her teaching career has been devoted to helping students improve their reading skills.
+Shelli has taught various subjects and grade levels.
+The majority of her teaching career has been devoted to helping students improve their reading skills.
 Teaching children to read has always been her passion!
 Shelli is always the first to jump in with field trips, activities, and just about anything that helps Trinity students grow.
-She serves as a mentor for new teachers at Trinity and a resource to organizations and families dealing with learning differences.
+She is a mentor for new teachers at Trinity and a resource to organizations and families dealing with learning differences.

 Shelli has three sons and four grandchildren.
 Her youngest son is a graduate of Trinity School and has a bachelor of fine arts from Oklahoma Christian University.
 She credits the teachers he had at Trinity for giving him the tools he needed to be successful.
 Shelli loves horses, sports, and Peanuts.
 Trinity students recently assembled a Snoopy puzzle for her that hangs in our reading therapy room.